When configuring Windows for Thunderbolt, some aspects of the system may require close attention.

 Proper optimization of Windows settings is critical to maintaining a stable system with UA devices.

 Visit the computer or motherboard manufacturer’s website to get critical system updates.
-This may include:
+This includes:

 - BIOS version